Long-time behavior of the Stokes-transport system in a channel

 \end{itemize}

 Before constructing $\thbl $ and proving the decay estimates on $\thint$, some preliminary (and somewhat technical) steps are in order.
-The traces of $\Delta^2 \theta'$ and $\p_z \Delta^2 \theta'$ need to be decomposed as an asymptotic expansion in powers of $(1+t)^{-1/4}$, in order to identify the relevant boundary conditions for the terms in the expansion of $\thbl$.
+The traces of $\Delta^2 \theta'$ and $\p_\bn \Delta^2 \theta'$ need to be decomposed as an asymptotic expansion in powers of $(1+t)^{-1/4}$, in order to identify the relevant boundary conditions for the terms in the expansion of $\thbl$.
 This is performed in \cref{lem:decomp-gamma} below, whose proof involves some high regularity bounds on $\theta$.
+This is the main reason for the requirement $\theta_0\in H^{14}$ from \cref{thm:BL-nonlinear}.
 As a consequence, the organisation of the rest of this section is the following.
-In \cref{sub:high-reg-NLBL}, we prove some quantitative $H^{10}$ and $H^{12}$ bounds on $\theta'$ under our bootstrap assumption.
-In \cref{sub:decomp-gamma}, we provide a decomposition of $\Delta^2 \theta'$ and $\p_z \Delta^2 \theta'$ under the bootstrap assumption.
-The main results of each section are given in the beginning of the section.
-The reader wishing to avoid the technicalities may jump to \cref{sub:NLBL-construction}, in which we construct the boundary layer, using the decomposition of \cref{sub:decomp-gamma}.
+In \cref{sub:high-reg-NLBL}, we prove some quantitative $H^{s}$ bounds ($s\leq 14$) on $\theta'$ under our bootstrap assumption.
+In \cref{sub:decomp-gamma}, we provide a decomposition of $\Delta^2 \theta'\vert_{\p\Om}$ and $\p_\bn \Delta^2 \theta'\vert_{\p\Om}$ under the bootstrap assumption.
+The main results of each section are given in the beginning of the corresponding section.
+The reader wishing to avoid the technicalities may jump to \cref{sub:NLBL-construction}, in which we construct the boundary layer, using the decomposition of \cref{sub:decomp-gamma} together with arguments from \cref{sec:linear-BL}.
 Eventually, we close the bootstrap argument in \cref{sub:bootstrap-thint}.